hardhackerlabs/theme-vim/README.md

   HardHacker Theme for VIM
 </h1>

-Supported Vim, MacVim and NeoVim
+Supported Vim, MacVim and NeoVim.

+Since Vim only supports 256 colors, there will be some color differences with Gui Vim, especially in the background color.
+For best results, it is recommended to use MacVim, NeoVim or other Gui Vim.

 ![](./media/preview.jpeg)